ScratchyCode/Linear-Regression/README.md

 Create a file with following format: x y sigma(y)

-CAUTION: the file's lines must be equal to the number of points!
+CAUTION: the file's lines number must be equal to the number of points!

 # Usage
 To run program under GNU/Linux simply execute bash script with: bash start.sh